tbenthompson/cppimport/README.md

 81
 ```

 Voila!

-Now, go look at the (pybind11)[https://github.com/pybind/pybind11] documentation for all the cool stuff you can now.
+Now, go look at the [https://github.com/pybind/pybind11](pybind11) documentation for all the cool stuff you can do!

 #### Notes
 [1]: the pyexport function is called by an auto-generated PYBIND11_PLUGIN call, so that the module name can be substituted in by cppimport